 If your loved one has suffered serious injuries or died due to abuse or neglect in a nursing home, and you are unsure whether you signed an arbitration agreement, you should seek legal counsel immediately.

-The Law Office of Jennifer L. Donaldson represents clients throughout the Mile High City and many surrounding areas, including Littleton, Thornton, Westminster, Longmont, Centennial, Boulder, Aurora, Lakewood, Arvada, and many others.
+Donaldson Law, LLC represents clients throughout the Mile High City and many surrounding areas, including Littleton, Thornton, Westminster, Longmont, Centennial, Boulder, Aurora, Lakewood, Arvada, and many others.

 Colorado personal injury lawyer Jennifer Donaldson’s more than 25 years of experience has earned her an AV Preeminent® Peer Review Rating™ from Martindale-Hubbell®, a testament to the respect and esteem of her peers.